ROCm/hipTensor/docs/index.rst

 hipTensor documentation
 ===========================

-Welcome to the hipTensor docs home page!
-To learn more, see :ref:`what-is-hiptensor`.
+hipTensor is a high-performance HIP library for tensor primitives.
+It is AMD’s C++ library for accelerating tensor primitives based on the composable kernel library through general-purpose kernel languages such as HIP C++.

+You can access hipTensor code on our `GitHub repository <https://github.com/ROCm/hipTensor>`_.

-Our documentation is structured as follows:
+The documentation is structured as follows:

 .. grid:: 2
   :gutter: 3

-  .. grid-item-card:: Tutorial
+  .. grid-item-card:: Install

     * :ref:`installation`